-We have examined a certified transcript of all of the proceedings taken in the matter of the issuance by the University of Washington (the "University") of its General Revenue and Refunding Bonds, 2025A, in the aggregate principal amount of \$245,320,000 (the "Bonds").
+We have examined a certified transcript of all of the proceedings taken in the matter of the issuance by the University of Washington (the "University") of its General Revenue Refunding Bonds, 2025B, in the aggregate principal amount of \$52,815,000 (the "Bonds").
 The Bonds are issued pursuant to a resolution of the Board of Regents of the University adopted on September 12, 2024 (the "Resolution").
-The University will use the proceeds of the Bonds to (a) pay costs, or refinance commercial paper issued to pay costs, of University projects; (b) refund certain of the University's outstanding General Revenue Bonds and Lease Revenue Bonds; and (c) pay costs of issuing the Bonds.
+The University will use the proceeds of the Bonds to (a) refund certain of the University's outstanding General Revenue Bonds and (b) pay costs of issuing the Bonds.
 Capitalized terms used in this opinion which are not otherwise defined shall have the meanings given to such terms in the Resolution.

-The Bonds are subject to redemption prior to their scheduled maturities as set forth in the Official Statement dated February 11, 2025.
+The Bonds are subject to redemption prior to their scheduled maturities as set forth in the Official Statement dated February 26, 2025.
 The University has not designated the Bonds as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Internal Revenue Code of 1986, as amended (the "Code").